geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 ## Obtaining proprietary binaries ##

-Starting with Ice Cream Sandwich, the Android Open-Source Project can't be used from pure source code only, and requires additional hardware-related proprietary libraries to run, specifically for hardware graphics acceleration.
+The Android Open-Source Project can't be used from pure source code only, and requires additional hardware-related proprietary libraries to run, specifically for hardware graphics acceleration.

-Official binaries for Nexus S, Nexus S 4G, Galaxy Nexus, Nexus 7, and PandaBoard can be downloaded from
+Official binaries for Nexus S, Nexus S 4G, Galaxy Nexus, Nexus 7, Nexus 4, Nexus 10 and PandaBoard can be downloaded from
 [Google's Nexus driver page](https://developers.google.com/android/nexus/drivers), which add access to additional hardware capabilities with non-Open-Source code.